 100% Satisfaction guarantee with photo proof.

-Printed tape (Camo and Teddy Bear) is a polyester fabric instead of fiberglass, because you cannot do prints on fiberglass fabric.
+Printed tape (Camo and Pastel) is a polyester fabric instead of fiberglass as we cannot do prints on fiberglass fabric.
 So a polyester fabric is used.

 Shipping Note: Products may be consolidated to ensure the quickest shipping at no extra cost to you the customer.
 Consolidating the product means taking the product out of its original box to fit into an appropriate size package to keep costs down.